fenago/react-graphql-intro/md/lab_4.md

 [any] in the programming environment, as we have done it in the preceding [app.get] line.

-The last step to make our server publicly available is to tell Express.js on which port it should listen for requests.
-In our code, we are using [8000] as the first parameter of [app.listen].
-You can replace [8000] with any port or URL you want to listen on.
-The callback is executed when the HTTP server binding has finished, and requests can be accepted on this port.

 **Note:** After doing the changes, your `index.js` file should like this:

 ```